afaiyaz006/afaiyaz006/README.md

 # 💫 About Me:

-🚀 Currently looking for jobs
+🚀 Currently learning nextjs.
+❤️‍🔥 Grinding coding problems or atleast trying to.

 ## 🌐 Socials: